maquinolopez/Introduction_to_R/README.md

 Through these exercises, you will learn how to implement loops to perform repetitive tasks and understand the importance of efficiency in loop construction.

+---

+---

+---

+We hope this short introductions provides a solid foundation to start in R programming.
+If you have any suggestions, comments, or inquiries, please don't hesitate to reach out.

+Please send your thoughts to: [aquino@cimat.mx](mailto:aquino@cimat.mx)

+Thank you for participating, and happy coding!